Electryy/scss-container-queries/README.md

 # scss-container-queries

 Container queries made with scss mixins and just a little bit of javascript.
+See online demo here: https://scss-container-queries-demo.netlify.app/

 ## Install